GenomicsAotearoa/hts_workshop_mpi/level1/03-working-with-files.md

 > `CAC`
 > </details>

-Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation using `/` as well.
+It is helpful to note that the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation using `/` as well and any `less` shortcuts you know.

 There's another way that we can look at files, and in this case, just look at part of them.
 This can be particularly useful if we just want to see the beginning or end of the file, or see how it's formatted.